yug43-cpu/yug43-cpu/README.md

 Founder & Owner

-MatchX Studio was started as a partnership in 2018 and has grown into a technology and creative-oriented business.
+MatchX Studio was started as a partnership in 2018

-The work includes coding, bots, automation, APIs, bot buying and selling, editing and other technology-related services and projects.

-It has been one of the places where I've been able to combine technical work with practical, real-world use cases.

 ### XNPL Export

 Founder & Owner

-XNPL Export is an import and export business focused on fruits, vegetables and other agricultural products.

-The business is currently not available online and operates separately from my technology work.
+XNPL Export

 Working on both technology and business has given me a different perspective on building things --- understanding not only how something